 ICC holds Independence Day event to highlight national goals

-ISLAMABAD – The Islamabad Citizens Committee (ICC) held an event to celebrate the 75th anniversary of Pakistan’s Independence Day to highlight national goals.
+ISLAMABAD – The Islamabad Citizens Committee (ICC) held here a befitting event to celebrate the 75th anniversary of the country and highlight national goals.

-A gathering of the notables passed a unanimous resolution on the occasion, pledging to work for the betterment of the motherland, said a news release issued here on Wednesday.

 The event was addressed among others by Naeem Siddiqui, Rashid Awan, Zafarullah and Allah Nawaz, members of ICC’s Executive Committee.